PedroCristo/portfolio_project_2/README.md

 #### Colour Scheme
  ![Color Scheme](./assets/images/readme/color-pallete.png)<br>
  The main colour scheme I chose for this project is an overall blue tone and purple with a darker colour for maximum user accessibility.
 I have choosen a green color as an interactive-color to contrast with the background.

+ #### Typography
+* The Roboto, sans-serif is used as the main font for the whole website.

+#### Imagery
+* 3 images were used as a background for the website pages.
+* 1 image was used for the Favicon.

+### Interactive Links
+* At the bottom of the Home page, users can access the game's social media links (Facebook and Instagram).
+Once these icons are clicked they open a new tab.

+## Features